deekob/scratchpad/amplifydemo/Demo.md

 ## Amplify Demo

-This Demo will build out a simple react native mobile app along with the aws mobile hub for the backend.
-It will be deployed to any phone/simulator using expo and then features will be incrementally added to the app using the aws-amplify mobile library.
+This Demo will build out a simple react native mobile app using aws mobile hub for the backend.
+It will be deployed to a simulator running https://expo.io/ were features will be incrementally built and deployed to the app using the **Aws-Amplify** mobile library.

 ### Build the scaffolding